abiosoft/dockward/README.md

 ## Limitations
 * Dockward is intended for simple local development use cases.
 It may work for you outside of that.
 * Docker networks created are default settings i.e. bridge/overlay as the case may be.
 Nothing special.

-## Why this tool ?
-I wrote this to help with troubleshooting while developing.

-My 2 most common use cases:

-* Reaching a running container without published ports.
-* Testing stateless app scaled via docker-compose.

 ## Why the name ?
 Naming is hard, you know.